NISSAN CVT TRANSMISSION

 Class action lawsuits allege that numerous Nissan CVT transmission problems exist.

-The Nissan CVT transmission failure symptoms include the following: slipping, jerking, lurching and stalling, putting drivers at increased risk of crashes and injuries.
+Nissan CVT transmission failure symptoms include slipping, jerking, lurching, and stalling, all of which put drivers at increased risk of crashes and injuries.

 These lawsuits allege that Nissan refused to admit the CVT transmission was defective and tried to disguise the CVT defects with shoddy repairs.
 Certain lawsuits have since settled, but Nissan continues to put these faulty CVTs in newer models.